Harrbit/MQST-UCLA/README.md

 ## [Ensamble_Quantum_Computing](ensamble_quantum_computing)

-Implementation of two-qubit Deutsch-Jozsa Algorithm using NMR quantum computer, starting from basic operations such as Free Induction Decay all the way up to the altorithm itself, the data and report included
+Implementation of two-qubit Deutsch-Jozsa Algorithm using NMR quantum computer, starting from basic operations such as Free Induction Decay all the way up to the altorithm itself, the data and report included.

 ## [Quantum_Algorithm](quantum_algorithm)